 An ethics review can take a significant amount of time—sometimes three months or more.
 If you’re concerned about meeting the ethics requirement, we recommend you request an ethics review preapplication before or shortly after you enter an education program.

 Once we receive your submission, the Ethics Committee will review it and make a decision.

 CONTACT US WITH QUESTIONS

 If you aren’t sure whether your actions constitute an ethics violation, report the actions now—and find out sooner rather than later.
-If you have questions, contact our Ethics Requirements Department at 651.687.0048, ext.
-8580.
+If you have questions, contact our Ethics Requirements Department at 651.687.0048.
+Choose the option for ethics information.

 Although our staff members can explain the steps of the ethics review process to you, they can’t advise you on possible outcomes, and they won’t have any effect on the outcome.
 All official communication regarding your ethics review will come in writing from the Ethics Committee.